 I think, from all that I have read, that fermenting vegetables is the best preservation method to use for retaining the most nutrients.
 In fact, it can actually increase the amount of nutrients that are available for our bodies, as it makes it easier for our bodies to absorb them.
 So, my first choice is to ferment.

 Another reason I love fermenting is that you can do it just a few jars at a time, throughout the growing season.
 Usually, as with canning tomatoes, we do them all at the same time.
 One big tomato canning fiesta!
-But with fermenting, you can just use whatever is ready to harvest at the time.
+But with fermenting, we can just use whatever is ready to harvest at the time.

 There are a few other things ready to harvest in the garden which I’ll add – chard, beet tops, summer celery, kale, and some herbs.
 It’s too early for carrots and cabbage, so I’ll buy those, plus some onion and hot peppers.

-We’re also going to do some dehydrating, such as sun dried tomatoes.
+I’m also going to do some dehydrating, such as sun dried tomatoes.
 There will be plenty of dried herbs; and I’m hoping to have enough zucchini to dry.
 I do love my zucchini!

 Fruit and berries

 Blackberries are super nutritious.
-Last year we picked quite a few; and I hope to get more this year.
+Last year I picked quite a few; and I hope to get more this year.
 I want to try fermenting them; but I think the best way to preserve them is to freeze them.
-But I would also like to try drying them into fruit leather.
+I would also like to try drying them into fruit leather.
 That would be cool.